tessacannon48/cloud_removal_diffusion/README.md

 ### Computational Constraints
 - A **shallow model** was used to control training time and GPU memory.
-- **Epochs and architecture depth** were limited to reduce resource usage, likely sacrificing reconstruction fidelity.
+- **Epochs and architecture depth** were limited to reduce computational complexity, likely sacrificing reconstruction accuracy.

 ---

 ## Future Work

+- Fine-tune the model architecture and set of hyperparameters.
+Experiment with deeper, more expressive UNet backbones.
 - Integrate radiometric correction or SAR data to reduce lighting inconsistencies.
 - Develop better cloud mask labeling methods or integrate human-in-the-loop annotation.
-- Experiment with deeper, more expressive UNet backbones if computational resources allow.
-- Explore temporal modeling (e.g., clear image before/after) to improve predictions.
 - Expand dataset geographically and temporally for greater generalization.

 ## Environmental Impact Estimation

+The techniques developed in this project could be used to enhance a variety of sustainable initiatives involving Earth observation.
+Removing clouds from satellite imagery using diffusion models significantly enhances the quality and usability of Earth observation data, which is crucial for environmental monitoring and management.
+Cloud cover can obscure critical information in satellite images, hindering accurate analysis of land use, vegetation health, and water resources.
+By employing advanced cloud removal techniques, researchers can obtain clearer images, leading to more precise assessments of environmental conditions.
+This improved clarity aids in tracking deforestation, monitoring agricultural practices, and managing natural disasters more effectively.
+Consequently, the application of diffusion models for cloud removal contributes to more informed decision-making in environmental conservation and sustainable resource management.

 Although this project aims to utilize AI to advance environmental technology and sustainability initiatives, it is important to recognize that there is also an environmental cost to using and building AI.
 Below I outline the main sources of emissions or environmental costs produced by this project, from the collection of data to the model development process.

 - Environmental Costs of Data Acquisition (Sentinel-2 Satellite)
   - Satellites Used: ESA Sentinel-2
+    -  Images downloaded: 29
+  - Estimated lifetime impact of launching Sentinel-2:
 - Model Training Impact
   - Individual model training time: 10k model: 30 minutes, 20k model: 2 hours, full model: 7.5 hours
   - Cumulative estimated training time (including time for debugging + retraining): 24 hours of training